Take your bike to France

 Travel with your bike to France

-Hop across the Channel with your bike on a DFDS ferry crossing and you can discover wonderful cycling routes throughout the continent.
-Follow the route of the Tour de France, or just explore at your own pace.
-The choice is yours.
+Hop across the Channel with your bike on a DFDS ferry crossing and you can discover wonderful cycling trails in northern France and beyond.

 Boarding and disembarking